PennyLaneAI/qml/glossary.rst

     Quantum Node
         A quantum computation executed as part of a larger :doc:`hybrid computation </glossary/hybrid_computation>`.

+    :doc:`Quanvolutional Neural Network </demos/tutorial_quanvolution>`
+	A hybrid classical-quantum model in which classical :abbr:`CNNs (Convolutional Neural Networks)` are augmented by layers of variational quantum circuits.

     :doc:`Variational Circuit </glossary/variational_circuit>`
         Variational circuits are quantum algorithms that depend on tunable parameters, and can therefore be optimized.